iotaledger/wallet.rs/.changes/renaming.md

 "nodejs-binding": patch
 ---

 Updated to renamed query parameters.
+This is a breaking change.
 Renamed getLedgerStatus to getLedgerNanoStatus.